Physics 232B -- Quantum Field Theory II

 This book is great at stressing the interplay between equilibrium and non-equilibrium QFT, Schwinger-Keldysh formalism and its uses, and the connections between similar QFT concepts in condensed matter, particle physics, etc.

-Later on, in the second half of the semester ,I will add to this list two important textbook references to Effective Field Theories in general, and Effective Field Theories of Cosmological Inflation in particular.
+Later on, in the second half of the semester, I will add to this list not only the important textbook references to Effective Field Theories, but specically also on Effective Field Theories of Cosmological Inflation (and quantum gravity).

 Prerequisites

 Physics 232A: Quantum Field Theory I (or equivalent).
-In particular, Yasunori's 232A from Fall 2021, 2022 or 2023 is the precise level of the required pre-requisite this semester.
+In particular, any of the Berkeley one-semester courses 232A from previous Fall semesters is the precise level of the required pre-requisite this semester.

 And, I should say, no prior knowledge of string theory required (even for the part of the course where we will discuss AdS/CFT correspondence)!
-On the other hand, some rudimentary knowledge of classical general relativity will at times be useful.
+On the other hand, some rudimentary knowledge of classical general relativity will at times be somewhat useful.

 Grading, Reading Assignments, Discussion Sessions